M7OCM/890/README.md

 v1.8 (+1.8.5, 1.9 & 2.0.0) released 07122023 featuring Superogira's fantastic colour mods for the Spectrum.
 Key #5 to switch color modes.

-Open monitor after using spectrum to reset registers before using FM broadcast radio (FMB can stall at times).

 Please note the bin files herein are 2 colour themes only, not multiple colour versions that can be switched within the radio menu.
 Schemes can be readily changed in ui/gfx.c (info in file).

 ![20231207_082721](https://github.com/M7OCM/890/assets/128899149/8b22bb4d-8f40-4794-a051-b7f379ca8464)